 Awards and Scholarships

-The HTCC presents many scholarships and other awards at the UCI Community College Honors Research Conference.
+The HTCC presents many scholarships and other awards at the UCR Community College Honors Research Conference.
 If you a member of an HTCC honors program, you may apply for these awards.
 Please click on the links below for complete descriptions.

 Oral Presentation Awards

 Research shared in oral presentations is judged based upon a 400-word abstract submitted after the presentation is approved for the conference.
 Check with your coordinator/director for your college's process and its deadline for submission.

 Outstanding Abstract Awards

 Up to five Outstanding Abstract Awards are selected by the Scholarship Committee.
 These awards are announced at the conference.
 Outstanding Abstract Award submissions are guaranteed publication in the conference journal, Building Bridges.
 Outstanding Abstract submissions may not be based on poster presentations.

 Each year, a dual honor is given out.
 The Director’s Award is earned by the first-place winner among the Outstanding Abstract Awards and is presented by a former honors program leader the HTCC recognizes for their contributions to community college honors education.